Benjamon22/Urban-Graffiti-Analysis/README.md

-Explored Seattle graffiti culture through collecting, cleaning, and analyzing data.
+This class project explores Seattle's graffiti culture by collecting, cleaning, and analyzing data.